- Download the AWTO™ Candidate Handbook (exam documents require a confidentiality agreement)

 - Fill-out the Application Form

-- Wait for the CA-NV AWWA staff person to confirm your operator license to qualify for the AWT3™ exam (for AWT4™ and AWT5™ a volunteer committee member will review your experience).
+- Wait for the CA-NV AWWA staff person to confirm your state-issued operator certification/license to qualify for the AWT3™ exam (for AWT4™ and AWT5™ a volunteer committee member will review your experience).

 - Watch for the confirmation and exam approval email